-- a) The development will provide for about 80 dwellings arranged in the area outlined in red on Figure 6-3. - b) Dwellings will have 2 or 3-bedrooms apart from up to 5 which may have 4-bedrooms.
-None will be 1-bedroom dwellings. - c) At least 10% of dwellings will be built to at least M4(2) standards to meet the needs of people with mobility issues and be located adjacent to the A47 to minimise distances travelled by residents. - d) Dwellings appropriate for single-level occupancy and easily adaptable "Whole-life" housing will be supported and will be adjacent to the A47 to soften the visual impact when entering the settlement from the west. - e) The area within the red outline but hatched in green on Figure 6-3 is part of the overall site but is within the Area of Separation (Policy L2 and Figure 6-2) and not available for housing development.
-It will be used to encourage biodiversity, create "green and leafy" space, locating a SuDS facility, and be accessible by pedestrians and cyclists. - f) Recreational facilities for children will be provided by a S106 commuted sum payment towards facilities more central to the village. - g) Pedestrian and cycle pathways will be provided throughout the whole site and will link with existing routes to village facilities and the bridleway through the site.
-A safe means for crossing the A47 will be provided. - h) Suitable secure storage for a minimum of two bicycles will be provided within the curtilage of each dwelling. - i) Pedestrian and cycle links into the adjacent housing development to the east to provide access to recreational facilities should be explored.
+- a) The development will provide for up to 90 dwellings arranged in the area outlined in red on Figure 6-3. - b) Dwellings will have 2 or 3-bedrooms apart from up to 10% which may have 4-bedrooms.
+None will be 1-bedroom dwellings. - c) At least 10% of the total number of dwellings will be built to at least M4(2) standards to meet the needs of people with mobility issues and be located closer to the A47 to minimise distances travelled by residents. - d) Dwellings appropriate for single-level occupancy and easily adaptable "Whole-life" housing will be supported and will be closer to the A47 to soften the visual impact when entering the settlement from the west. - e) The area within the red outline but hatched in green on Figure 6-3 is part of the overall site but is within the Area of Separation (AoS: Policy L2 and Figure 6-2) and not available for housing development.
+Building will not impinge on the AoS.
+This area will be used to encourage biodiversity, create "green and leafy" space, and be accessible by pedestrians and cyclists. - f) Recreational facilities for children will be provided by a S106 commuted sum payment towards facilities more central to the village. - g) Pedestrian and cycle pathways will be provided throughout the whole site and will link with existing routes to village facilities and the bridleway through the site.